Leadership Reflections from a 1st Year AP

 Mishel Williams, 2Rev Coach

-Heather Mishel Williams is an 18-year Philadelphian transplant and teaches as an Assistant Adjunct Professor in the College of Education and Human Resources at her Alma Mater, Temple University.
+Heather Mishel Williams is an 18-year Philadelphian transplant and works as an Assistant Principal of Specialized Services.
+She also teaches as an Assistant Adjunct Professor in the College of Education and Human Resources at her Alma Mater, Temple University.
 Her area of expertise is special education, specifically autism spectrum disorder, emotional disturbance, literacy, curriculum development, and program coordination.
 She is a fierce advocate for mental health and self-care for adults and children.
 She believes that the earlier wellness tools can be taught to children, the likelihood of them growing into healthy adults increases.

 Previous